They seem to be everywhere one looks.

 In 1939, when the Nazis were invading the Continent, Britain’s populace was preparing for the worst.
 It was believed that with the dangers of importing goods from abroad, their native food source would eventually dry up as the war went on.
 The country only had so much arable land and a small seasonal window.

 This would not only mean food would be scarce for the populace, but it would mean cats (as well as other pets and livestock) would starve.
 This would be cruel to the animals and upsetting to pet owners, so one option was to limit the mouths to be fed before the trouble began.
-With the exception of horses and dogs who were recruited for war work, many other animals were culled in humane ways by vets.
+With the exception of horses and dogs who were recruited for war work, many other animals were culled as humanely as possible by vets.

 Advice to animal owners, 1939, National Archives.
 Licensed under the Creative Commons Attribution-Share Alike 4.0 International license.

 Moreover, there was a committee formed by the Home Office called the National Air Raids Precaution Animals Committee.
-This committee was established to inform civilians on what to do with their animals (domestic, farm, and working) during air raids.
+This committee was established to provide guidance to civilians on what to do with their animals (domestic, farm, and working) during air raids.
 The committee members had logos on their vehicles and were given badges and armbands to wear as a means of identification.
-The organization was given power by the Home Office to drive around during raids to help civilians with their animals.
+The organisation was given power by the Home Office to drive around during raids to assist civilians with their animals.

-Civilians were given identification collars so in the event of animal-human separation they could, at war’s end, be joined together once more.
+Civilians were given identification collars so in the event of animal-human separation they could, at war’s end, be reunited once more.
 The committee members could also take animals away to care for them if their owners could not or had abandoned them.
-This was sponsored by organizations such as the RSPCA and Battersea Cats and Dogs Shelter in the beginning, but within two years of start of the war, sponsorships bowed out due to financial reasons.
+This was sponsored by organisations such as the RSPCA and Battersea Cats and Dogs Shelter initially, but within two years of the start of the war they had to cease sponsorship due to financial reasons.

 Winston Churchill greets Blackie, ship’s cat of HMS Prince of Wales, 1941